Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 1. **Environment** - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
 1. **Workload Identity** - If the application is deployed to an Azure host with Workload Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
 1. **Managed Identity** - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
-1. **Azure Developer CLI** - If the developer has authenticated via the Azure Developer CLI `azd login` command, the `DefaultAzureCredential` will authenticate with that account.
+1. **Azure Developer CLI** - If the developer has authenticated via the Azure Developer CLI `azd auth login` command, the `DefaultAzureCredential` will authenticate with that account.
 1. **Visual Studio** - If the developer has authenticated via Visual Studio, the `DefaultAzureCredential` will authenticate with that account.
 1. **Visual Studio Code** - Currently excluded by default as SDK authentication via Visual Studio Code is broken due to issue [#27263](https://github.com/Azure/azure-sdk-for-net/issues/27263).
 The `VisualStudioCodeCredential` will be re-enabled in the `DefaultAzureCredential` flow once a fix is in place.
 Issue [#30525](https://github.com/Azure/azure-sdk-for-net/issues/30525) tracks this.
 In the meantime Visual Studio Code users can authenticate their development environment using the [Azure CLI](https://learn.microsoft.com/cli/azure/).
 1. **Azure CLI** - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.